Ankit-Ahirrao/Real_Interview_Problems/Soft Skills/Questions To Ask.md

 2. If company is a startup - ask about startup culture, wearing multiple hats - if that is a thing there
 3. If interviewer had a previous job, ask for comparison between that job and the current company
 4. Coronavirus environment
+5. How do you feel about the environment of the team?

 # About the team:
 1. How often do employees have 1-1's with the manager?